yugr/sortcheck/README.md

 * `start` - check the `start`-th group of 32 leading elements (default 0);
   a value of `rand` will select random group

+Note that on Darwin you need to use `DYLD_INSERT_LIBRARIES` and `DYLD_FORCE_FLAT_NAMESPACE`.
+You may also need to disable System Integrity Protection.

 # Applying to full distribution

 You can run full Linux distro under SortChecker: